SaraHasan224/bsecure-checkout/packages/bsecure/universal-checkout/README.md

 ### Client Authorization
 On Successful Authorization,\
-bSecure will redirect to Login redirect url you provided when setting up environment in Partners portal, along with two parameters in query string: code and state
+bSecure will redirect to Login redirect url you provided when setting up environment in Partners portal, along with two parameters in query string: **code** and **state**
 ```
 eg: https://my-store.com/sso-callback?code=abc&state=xyz
 ```
+code recieved in above callback is cutsomer's auth_code which will be further used to get customer profile.

 #### Verify Callback
 Verify the state you received in the callback by matching it to the value you stored in DB before sending the client authentication